MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 Most solutions can be designed in many different ways.
 Each approach has advantages and disadvantages.
 You can only make an informed decision about which deployment approach best fits your needs if you understand all of the following elements:

 - Your business and workload requirements.
-- The deployment approaches and how they work.
+- The deployment approaches that are available, and how they work.
 - The tradeoffs involved in each approach.

 Your choice of how you use regions and availability zones affects several of the pillars of the Well-Architected Framework: